vicwomg/pikaraoke/README.md

 Other pi considerations:

-- Must be running Raspberry pi desktop OS.
-It will not work on headless lite versions.
+- Should be running Raspberry pi desktop OS if running headed, since it requires a browser
 - 32-bit version of the OS is recommended.
-64-bit seemed slower in my testing
+64-bit seemed slower in my testing, but pi4 and above can probably handle it.
 - Disable "screen blanking" in raspi-config if you want to prevent the display from turning off when idle
 - Pi3 might struggle a bit with high-res video playback.
 Overclocking seems to help